Why Generative Engine Optimisation Matters More for Ecommerce Than Traditional SEO Teams Want to Admit

 Does traditional SEO still matter?

 Yes, traditional SEO still matters because generative systems often rely on the same underlying web signals: crawlable pages, strong internal linking, structured data, and authoritative content.
 Good rankings, clean technical SEO, and strong brand authority can all improve the chances that your content is surfaced or cited by AI systems.
-The difference is that SEO is now the foundation, not the full strategy.
+The difference is that SEO is now the foundation rather than the full strategy.

 What kind of content is most useful for generative visibility?